-A: The full cost of the bond will be phased in over several years, and will not impact property tax bills all at once.
+A: The full cost of the bond would be phased in over several years, and would not impact property tax bills all at once.
 The Flood Control District plans to use these bonds over a 10- to 15-year period, as project timelines allow.
 Based on what could be $2.5 billion in bonds and a likely borrowing schedule over approximately 15 years, the Harris County Budget Management Department estimates that the overall tax increase will be no more than 2-3 cents per $100 of home valuation – meaning that most homeowners will see an increase of no more than 1.4 percent in their property tax.
 A homeowner with an over-65 or disabled exemption and a home worth $200,000 or less would not pay any additional taxes for these bonds.

 Q: Is the bond election being rushed?